schatzlab/appliedgenomics2023/assignments/assignment3/README.md

 - Question 3a.
 Write a WDL that indexes the reference genome provided (`ref.fa`): `bowtie2-build GENOME.fa GENOME`.
 Please submit your code as well as a screenshot of the window in which you run the code.

+Note that the build comamnd outputs multiple files that you will need to mark as output files.
+You can either copy them one by one, or bundle them up in a tarball or zipfile.

 - Question 3b.
 Write a WDL that aligns pairs of read files, sorts the alignments, and computes coverage statistics.
 Specifically it should run these steps

  1. `bowtie2 -x GENOME -1 PREFIX.1.fq -2 PREFIX.2.fq -S PREFIX.sam`
  2. `samtools sort PREFIX.sam -o PREFIX.bam`
  3. `samtools stats PREFIX.bam > PREFIX.stats`

  Please submit the code for this but you do not need to include screenshots.
+Note that to run bowtie2, you will need all of the output files from the indexing step.
+You can either pass them in one by one, or you can bundle them all together as a tarball or zipfile as a "reference bundle".

 - Question 3c.
 Using the WDL from b, plot the insert size distribution (tag: IS) and the coverage distribution (tag: COV) for the paired end reads (frag180.X.fq).
 Please include the code for plotting (this part does not need to be in the WDL)